History Of The Weirton Christian Center

-We transport our children to and from Preschool, to and from Tri-State Christian Academy, and once the buses bring them to us from Hancock and Brooke County Schools, we transport them home.
-We are blessed by the Be United In Christ Outreach Ministries to be able to have four 15-passenger vans and two 8-passenger vans.
+We transport our children to and from Tri-State Christian Academy, and once the buses bring them to us from Hancock County Schools, we transport them home.
+We are blessed by the Be United In Christ Outreach Ministries to be able to have four 15-passenger vans and three 8-passenger vans.

 The Afterschool program offers a safe haven for children from kindergarten through Middle School, with a leadership program for high school students.
 We provide dinner daily, snacks, homework help, tutoring and many opportunities for them to grow.
 Informational classes with are held to educate them on healthy food choices, fitness, drug abuse, violence prevention, safety, self-reliance and responsibility.

 Our Signs of Hope Group was just restarted when one of our first members taught all the newest kids how to sign “I Can Only Imagine”.
 And here they are performing “You Say”!
 Great message for them – and all who hear it!